-(2) Based on the 24,706,461 Common Shares issued and outstanding as of March 27, 2020.

-Murat Armutlu(1)(2) Québec, Canada Director since May, 2005 Independent

-C------ Channel 122 (00(3)

-Mr. Armutlu is a Chartered Professional Accountant and formerly served as Chief Financial Officer of the Corporation from December 2000 to April 2003.
+Murat Armutlu (1)(2) Québec, Canada Director since May, 2005 Independent Age: 61 Mr. Armutlu is a Chartered Professional Accountant and formerly served as Chief Financial Officer of the Corporation from December 2000 to April 2003.
 Mr. Armutlu has a Bachelor of Commerce (Accounting) degree.
 He earned his Chartered Accountant designation in 1986, and he also earned a US Certified Public Accountant designation in 1997.
 Since 1990, he has served as an auditor, accountant, and business advisor for his clients.

-Common Shares: 133,600(3)
+Common Shares: 133,600 (3)

-Stanley Ma(1)

-Québec, Canada

-Director from December 1993 to

-June 1996; and since May 1997

-Chairman since May 1997

-Provident since May 2004

-President since May 2004 Non-independent

-Co-founder and President of MTY Tiki Ming Enterprises Inc. now a wholly owned subsidiary of MTY from 1980 to October 2018.
+Stanley Ma (1) Québec, Canada Director from December 1993 to June 1996; and since May 1997 Chairman since May 1997 President since May 2004 Non-independent Co-founder and President of MTY Tiki Ming Enterprises Inc. now a wholly owned subsidiary of MTY from 1980 to October 2018.
 Chief Executive Officer of MTY from May 2004 to November 2018.

+Age: 74

-Common Shares: 4,885,643
+Common Shares: 4,005,643 (4)

-Dickie Orr(1)(2)

-British Columbia, Canada

-Director since May 2011

-Independent

-Retired, formerly an Investment Advisor at Canaccord Financial Ltd. from 1989 to 2010.
+Dickie Orr (1)(2) British Columbia, Canada Director since May 2011 Independent Retired, formerly an Investment Advisor at Canaccord Financial Ltd. from 1989 to 2010.

+Age: 69

-Common Shares: 90,000(4)
+Common Shares: 80,000 (5)

-Claude St-Pierre(1) Québec, Canada

-Director from May 1994 to August 1995; and since October 1996 Secretary since September 1996 Non-Independent

-Chief Financial Officer of MTY from May 2004 to June 2012, Chief Operating Officer of MTY from June 2012 to November 2018 and Secretary of MTY since 1996.
+Claude St-Pierre (1) Québec, Canada Director from May 1994 to August 1995; and since October 1996 Secretary since September 1996 Non-Independent Chief Financial Officer of MTY from May 2004 to June 2012, Chief Operating Officer of MTY from June 2012 to November 2018 and Secretary of MTY since 1996.

-Managing Director of DK Wong & Associates Inc., a financial advisory consulting firm.
+Age: 52

 Common Shares: 514,500

-David K. Wong(1)(2) British Columbia, Canada Director since February 2011 Independent

-Common Shares: Nil

-Gary O'Connor(1)(2) Ouébec, Canada

-Director since March 2018 Independent

-Common Shares: 100

-Former Chartered Professional Accountant, including more than 30 years as audit partner with KPMG Canada from 1968 to 2009, a firm that provides audit, tax, and advisory services, and KPMG Barbados from 2009 to 2012.
+Suzan Zalter (1) Quebec, Canada Director since May 2021 Independent Age: 55 Common Shares: Nil Mrs. Zalter is currently Vice President, Advisory Services at Oberfeld Snowcap.
+She has over 28 years of expertise in the shopping center industry across North America.
+She is an established real estate consultant to regional, national and international retailers developing market penetration strategies and portfolio optimization.
+Suzan has worked directly for a public, global fashion retailer on the executive team.
+Suzan holds a Bachelor of Science from Concordia University of Montreal and is a member of the ICSC.
+Gary O'Connor (1)(2) Québec, Canada Director since March 2018 Independent Age: 73 Common Shares: 100 Former Chartered Professional Accountant, including more than 30 years as audit partner with KPMG Canada from 1968 to 2009, a firm that provides audit, tax, and advisory services, and KPMG Barbados from 2009 to 2012.
 Mr. O'Connor retired in 2012.
 Mr. O'Connor is a member of the Québec Order of Chartered Accountants.
 He has experience with both SEC registrants and Canadian public companies in retail, consumer products and financial services.
 From 2003 to 2017, Mr. O'Connor was a member of the Board of Trustees of the Canadian Irish Studies Foundation associated with the Concordia University.
-From 2014 to 2018, he was a member of the Board of Directors of Imvescor Restaurant Group Inc. and from June 2017 to June 2018 was a member of the Board of Directors of DAVIDsTEA Inc.

-Eric Lefebvre(1)

-Québec, Canada Director since May 2018 Chief Financial Officer of MTY from June 2012 to November 2018 and Chief Executive Officer of MTY since November 2018 Non-independent Mr. Lefebvre has been with MTY since 2009, originally as Vice-President Finance, as Chief Financial Officer between June 2012 and November 2018 and as Chief Executive Officer since November 2018.
+From 2014 to 2018, he was a member of the Board of Directors of Imvescor Restaurant Group Inc. and from June 2017 to June 2018 was a member of the Board of Directors of DAVIDsTEA Inc. Eric Lefebvre (1) Québec, Canada Director since May 2018 Chief Financial Officer of MTY from June 2012 to November 2018 and Chief Executive Officer of MTY since November 2018 Non-independent Age: 44 Mr. Lefebvre has been with MTY since 2009, originally as Vice-President Finance, as Chief Financial Officer between June 2012 and November 2018 and as Chief Executive Officer since November 2018.
 Prior to being with MTY, Mr. Lefebvre acted in leadership roles with Bell Aliant and Gaz Metro.
 Mr. Lefebvre is a chartered professional accountant and holds a Master of Business Administration degree from McGill University.
+Common Shares: 9,137 Stock Options: 240,000